flowing-wind/AutoLab/README.md

 ### 4.1.
 Environment Setup

 This project uses Conda for environment management.
-To create and activate the environment, run:

 ```bash
 # 1. Create the environment from the YAML file